Definition:

 – A user accesses a web page with available advertising space

-– The ad request is sent to a demand-side platform (DSP)
+– The ad request is sent to a demand management platform (DSP)

-– Advertisers place bids based on the user's relevance to their campaign
+– Advertisers bid based on user relevance to their campaign

-– The highest bid wins the right to display the advertisement
+– The highest bid wins the right to display the ad

-– The winning ad is loaded on the user's page
+– The winning ad is loaded onto the user’s page

-All this process occurs in milliseconds, while the page is loading
+This entire process occurs in milliseconds while the page is loading.

 Main components of the RTB ecosystem:

-– Represents the advertisers, allowing them to place bids on prints
+– Represents advertisers, allowing them to bid on impressions

 – Stores and analyzes data for audience segmentation